-57 2.
-Materials and Methods
+2. Materials and Methods

-58 2.1.
+57 2.1.
 Safety Functions Considered

 This work employs the concept of Safety Function (SF).
-Following the definition of Gil et al. [10], a SF "unequivocally describes the desired outcome for a safety solution, emphasising its goals regardless of the constitutive mechanisms or sub-systems".
-The three SFs proposed and evaluated in this work are Motorcycle Curve Assist (MCA), Motorcycle Stabilisation (MS), and Motorcycle speed or trajectory is inappropriate [11].

-64 Autonomous Emergency Steering (MAES), defined as follows:
+Following the definition of Gil et al., an SF "unequivocally describes the desired outcome for a safety solution, emphasising its goals regardless of the constitutive mechanisms or sub-systems" [10, p.
+2].
+The three SFs proposed and evaluated in this work are Motorcycle Curve Assist (MCA), Motorcycle Stabilisation (MS), and Motorcycle Autonomous Emergency Steering (MAES), defined as follows: